Canon M6 vs Olympus E-M10 II

 |112 x 68 x 45 mm, 390 g||120 x 83 x 47 mm, 390 g|

 An illustration of the physical size and weight of the Canon M6 and the Olympus E-M10 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (31 percent) than the Canon M6.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that neither the M6 nor the E-M10 II are weather-sealed.